-A rare but serious side effect of cetuximab is an allergic reaction during the first infusion, which could cause breathing problems and low blood pressure.
-You may be given medicine before treatment to help prevent this.
+A rare but serious side effect of cetuximab is an allergic reaction during the infusion, especially the first infusion, which could cause serious breathing problems and low blood pressure.
+You'll be given medicine before treatment to help prevent this.

 Talk to your cancer care team about the side effects to watch for and what can be done to help prevent or treat them.